alibaba/feathub/docs/architecture.md

   one row of the parent table at a time.
 Feathub expression language is a declarative language with build-in functions.
 See [Feathub expression](feathub_expression.md) for more information.
-- `WindowAggTransform` derives feature values by applying Feathub expression and aggregation function on multiple rows of a table at a time.
+- `OverWindowTransform` derives feature values by applying Feathub expression and aggregation function on multiple rows of a table at a time.
+- `SlidingWindowTransform` derives feature values by applying Feathub expression and aggregation function on multiple rows in a sliding window.
 - `JoinTransform` derives feature values by joining parent table with a feature from another table.
 - `PythonUdfTransform` derives feature values by applying a Python UDF on one